getbraincloud/examples-unity/Marketplace/README.md

 ---

-For more information on brainCloud and its services, please check out the [brainCloud Docs](https://getbraincloud.com/apidocs/) and [API Reference](https://getbraincloud.com/apidocs/apiref/?csharp#introduction).
+Check out [brainCloud Monetization](https://docs.braincloudservers.com/learn/key-concepts/monetization/) for more information on how to make use of brainCloud monetization features.
+For more information on other brainCloud services, check out [brainCloud Learn](https://docs.braincloudservers.com/learn/introduction/) and [API Reference](https://docs.braincloudservers.com/api/introduction).